-The welding process produces particulate fumes and gases, which may cause long-term adverse effects in the environment if released directly into the atmosphere.
-Welding fumes from the normal use of the copper wires and rods covered by this data sheet can produce carbon dioxide gas, which is dangerous to the ozone layer.
+The welding process produces particulate fumes and gases which may cause long term adverse effects in the environment if released directly into the atmosphere.
+Welding fumes from the arc processes which use the wires and rods covered by this data sheet can produce carbon dioxide gas, which is dangerous to the ozone layer.